 A microservice architecture, often referred simply as microservices, is a set of grouped services to implement an application.
-Lately, development teams prefer microservices, as it facilitates continuous delivery for large applications and adapts easily to the organisation’s needs as its technology evolves and scales up with very minimal effort.
+Lately, development teams prefer microservices.
+It facilitates continuous delivery for large applications and adapts easily to the organisation’s needs as its technology evolves and scales up with minimal effort.

 Monolithic applications are a single-tier structure, making it easier to stand up quickly, and they integrate reliably with well-known integrated development environments (IDEs), frameworks, and tools.
 However, as Monolithic applications get old, their shortcomings begin to show.

 As engineers adapt to modern applications, they take with their intimate knowledge the interdependencies of applications.
 This makes it very difficult to move the development forward at the pace required by the organisation.